 A Chef’s Tour is a tour provider that offers these really interesting food-focused tours in Thailand and India.
 I’ve been on their tours in Bangkok, Chiang Mai, Pai, and Phuket in Thailand and all three of their tours in India.
 Aside from this Mumbai tour, they offer food tours in Delhi and Kolkata as well.

 This is Shailesh, Mumbai’s man about town.
 He knows India’s financial capital better than anyone and was tasked to show me the best this city had to offer.
-This Mumbai Secret Street Eats tour costs USD 40 per person and includes all food and drink, as well as transportation during the tour.
-Follow the link to book it on A Chef’s Tour.
+This Mumbai Secret Street Eats tour costs USD 59 per person and includes all food and drink, as well as transportation during the tour.
+It’s possible to book it directly with A Chef’s Tour but you may get a discount if you book it through Get Your Guide.
 Let’s traveleat!

 After meeting up with Shailesh in the Fort district, he took me to this masala lime soda stand.
 He explained that the masala soda would prep my stomach and help me eat more food.
 Sounds good!